jsinnovco/custom-multi-agent/README.md

 Step 7.
 Restart your Azure App Service in the Azure Portal and then click 'Browse' again.

 You should now see the new blade for 'planning an event'.
-If you click on it, the workflow will walk through the new agent code we added (see details below).
+If you click on it, the workflow will walk through the new agent code we added (see details below in [**CODE CHANGES**](#code-changes)).

 ![image](./docs/images/readme/app-second-run.png)